Colonel Kwiatkowski: Plot

-Just after the end of the World War 2, Kwiatkowski, a military physician, finds himself in a quarrel with a Soviet officer.
+Just after the end of World War II, Kwiatkowski, a military physician, finds himself in a quarrel with a Soviet officer.
 To avoid escalation, he pretends that he is a high-ranking UB official.
 After getting away with it, he is asked by a mother of an AK fighter to help her son from becoming a political prisoner.
 Kwiatkowski frees the young man by pretending to make an inspection of the facility he is jailed in.
 The fake officer decides to use the post-war confusion and lawlessness to liberate several other political prisoners.